SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v2.3
+- Refactor the base model background color logic
+  - Changed variable names in Settings
+  - If you have changed the background color, you will need to reconfigure it
 - Change the layout of save buttons to reduce mouse movement
 - Model name and base model are displayed in large size
 ### v2.2